12 Health Care Stocks Moving In Wednesday's Intraday Session - Benzinga

 Gainers

-- Regulus Therapeutics RGLS shares moved upwards by 65.9% to $0.28 during Wednesday's regular session.
-Trading volume for this security as of 13:30 EST is 42.2 million, which is 4071.7% of its average full-day volume over the last 100 days.
-The market value of their outstanding shares is at $41.6 million.
+- ENDRA Life Sciences NDRA shares moved upwards by 15.2% to $0.22 during Wednesday's regular session.
+Trading volume for this security as of 13:30 EST is 2.2 million, which is 82.1% of its average full-day volume over the last 100 days.
+The market value of their outstanding shares is at $13.9 million.
+As per the press release, Q1 earnings came out 4 days ago.

-- Blue Water Vaccines BWV shares moved upwards by 14.39% to $5.8.
-The current volume of 20.9 million shares is 893.1% of Blue Water Vaccines's average full-day volume over the last 100 days (last updated at 13:30 EST).
-The market value of their outstanding shares is at $74.3 million.
+- Magenta Therapeutics MGTA shares moved upwards by 13.55% to $1.34.
+As of 13:30 EST, Magenta Therapeutics's stock is trading at a volume of 128.8K, which is 50.6% of its average full-day volume over the last 100 days.
+The market value of their outstanding shares is at $78.7 million.
+As per the press release, Q1 earnings came out 2 days ago.

 Losers

-- Aspira Womens Health AWH shares decreased by 39.3% to $0.36 during Wednesday's regular session.
-The current volume of 1.3 million shares is 298.6% of Aspira Womens Health's average full-day volume over the last 100 days (last updated at 13:30 EST).
-The company's market cap stands at $40.2 million.
-As per the press release, Q1 earnings came out today.
+- Endo International ENDP stock declined by 41.6% to $0.68 during Wednesday's regular session.
+Trading volume for Endo International's stock is 42.1 million as of 13:30 EST. This is 787.9% of its average full-day volume over the last 100 days.
+The company's market cap stands at $159.1 million.

 This article was generated by Benzinga's automated content engine and reviewed by an editor.